 Check the logbook actually belongs to the car you’re looking at and is the most recent issue

-A great way to identify whether a used car, van or motorbike you’re looking to buy is legally valid and safe to purchase is by using a logbook checker.
+A logbook check is highly advisable when buying a used car, van or motorbike, as it quickly determines whether there are any identity issues with the vehicle.
 This validates that the logbook belongs to the vehicle being looked at and that all the details included in it are correct and line up with the car’s history and condition.

 This is included as part of every vehicle checker service we offer, and informs you that the logbook is the most recent issue as well as matching with the vehicle.
 Book in for a logbook check as part of our HPI checks today.